niekkoelewijn/WorldPartnersHelp/README.md

 # WorldPartnersHelp
-Map that shows villages in Ukraine that received food aid from World Partners
+Map that shows villages in Ukraine that received food aid from NGO World Partners